New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-However, according to a recent representative survey by the German Federal Institute for Risk Assessment (BfR), only slightly less than half of respondents (47%) were aware of plant toxic substances.
-A special edition of the BfR Consumer Monitor on naturally occurring plant toxins also showed that 27% of people are concerned about this risk.
+However, according to a recent representative survey conducted by the German Federal Institute for Risk Assessment (BfR), only slightly less than half of respondents (47%) were aware of plant toxicants.
+A special edition of the BfR Consumer Monitor on naturally occurring plant toxins also showed that this risk is of concern to 27% of people.

-At the same time, residues in food (e.g. From plant protection products) and contaminants, i.e. Substances that are not intentionally added to food (e.g. Heavy metals) are a concern for 63 and 62% of respondents respectively.
+At the same time, residues in food (e.g. from plant protection products) and contaminants, i.e. substances that are not intentionally added to food (e.g. heavy metals), are a concern for 63 and 62% of respondents, respectively.

 "The survey results clearly show that risks of natural origin tend to be underestimated, while risks of synthetic origin tend to be overestimated," says BfR President Professor Andreas Hensel.